 :path => ":rails_root/assets/docs/:id/:style/:basename.:extension"

-Update: if you are using a web server that handles it, you can add :x_sendfile => true on the end of the send_file to lower memory consumption.
-See the Rails documentation for more information.
+Update: if you are using a web server that handles it, you can add

 class AssetsController < ApplicationController